Compassion Builds Connection Within Ourselves and with Each Other

 studies, it has become more defined how our mental and emotional state impacts

-our physical, spiritual and overall level of health and well being.
+our overall level of health and well being.
 It has

 become more evident that our physical state impacts our emotional and mental